 This post is sponsored by Thrive® Culinary Algae Oil.

-This paleo Vegan Pumpkin Snack Cake arguably my favorite holiday-inspired dessert recipe I’ve made to date.
+This paleo Vegan Pumpkin Cake arguably my favorite holiday-inspired dessert recipe I’ve made to date.
 It’s just simple, unpretentious, and beautifully flavored.

 I used Thrive Algae Oil in the cake to keep it nice and moist while providing quality monounsaturated fats.
 Unlike olive oil, algae oil is virtually flavorless, so it doesn’t impact the flavor of the cake – all of the pumpkin spice flavor shines!